mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

 SET GLOBAL local_infile = true;

 ```
-2.
--	Edit the connection settings in MySQL Workbench.
+2.Edit the connection settings in MySQL Workbench.

 - The following connector option should be added to the others window under the Advanced tab: